countrymanar/terraform-setup/README.md

 # Environment Requirements

-If you are following along with the workshop Terraform can be installed from install_terraform.sh.
+Terraform can be installed from install_terraform.sh.

 # Software Requirements